canopy-js/canopy-js/README.md

 ## Creating Content

 Now that you've initialized a Canopy project, it is time to start adding content.
+If you are using the "Web Editor Installation" mentioned above, then you will not be creating topic files manually but will rather be using the [bulk mode](https://github.com/canopy-js/canopy-js#using-bulk-mode) described below.

 ### Creating Topic Files